netlify/cli/docs/netlify-dev.md

   jwtSecret = "secret" # The secret used to verify tokens for JWT based redirects jwtRolePath = "app_metadata.authorization.roles" # Object path we should look for role values for JWT based redirects autoLaunch = true # a Boolean value that determines if Netlify Dev launches the local server address in your browser
+  # to start an https server instead of an http one, configure a certificate and key files
+  [dev.https]
+    certFile = "cert.pem" # path to the certificate file
+    keyFile = "key.pem" # path to the private key file
 ```

 ## Project detection